 By Charles Mkoka, Nairobi, Kenya

-The Centre for Africa Biosciences International (CABI) has appealed for enhanced partnership and knowledge sharing to facilitate trade and market access following signing of Africa Continental Free Trade Area Agreement which become effective in 2018.
+The Centre for Agriculture and Bioscience International (CABI) has appealed for enhanced partnership and knowledge sharing to facilitate trade and market access following signing of Africa Continental Free Trade Area Agreement which become effective in 2018.

 The appeal was made during a side event at the 15th Comprehensive Africa Agriculture Development Programme partnership platform currently underway at the Safari Park Hotel in Nairobi, Kenya.